powersjt4/BrewingTemp/README.md

 40 AMP solid state relay
 2.8" TFT touch Screen https://www.adafruit.com/product/1651?gclid=EAIaIQobChMIypPA7rv71wIV2YuzCh15fwnkEAQYAiABEgJrGvD_BwE

 This program creates a controller using an arduino, shields, sensors and a solid state relay.
-The program allows generates a user interface on the TFT touch screen that displays the current temperature, temperature setpoint and has buttons for increaseing and decreasing the temperature setpoint.
-The program monitors the setpoint and the current temp when the values match output pin2 is set high which will toggle the SSR controlled to an electric 240V relay coil.
+The program generates a user interface on the TFT touch screen that displays the current temperature, temperature setpoint and has button to increase and decrease the temperature setpoint.
+The program monitors the setpoint and the current temp when the values match.
+Output pin2 is set high which will toggle the SSR controlled to an electric 240V heater coil in the brew kettle.